Community Solutions to Improve Environmental Health

 Current Grantees: Colorado Environmental Justice Grants Program

-The Environmental Justice Advisory Board selected the following projects to receive funding under the first year of the Colorado Environmental Justice Grants Program:
+The Environmental Justice Advisory Board selected the following projects to receive funding under the second year of the Colorado Environmental Justice Grants Program:

 Other potential funding opportunities